Submissions for APJ 8.2 are currently open

 - Submissions sent outside the set reading dates will not be read or considered.

-- The submission email is: email@example.com Poets, both Australian-born or international, are invited to submit, in one email, up to three poems.
+- Poets, both Australian-born or international, are invited to submit, in one email, up to three poems.
 Requirements for consideration are: each poem must be sent in both word.doc and pdf formats.
+The pdf versions are used for proofing purposes.
 Only three poems will be considered by any one poet so please do not submit more.
-Please also send a bio of up to 50 words and your contact (phone, postal address, email) details.
+Please also send a word.doc bio of up to 50 words and your contact (phone, postal address, email) details.

 - Also please specify, for our statistical purposes, if you are a subscriber to Australian Poetry.
-Poems are chosen by the editors on merit and there is no advantage given to subscribers.
+Poems are chosen by the editor/s on merit and there is no advantage given to subscribers.
 Subscription however is strongly encouraged as it makes our publications viable and vital.
-If you are not yet a subscriber, please go to: http://www.australianpoetry.org/support/become-an-ap-subscriber/
+If you are not yet a subscriber, please subscribe here.

 - We are committed to prompt turnaround on the reading of poems.
-All poets who submit within the guideline submission dates should be contacted approx. by 31 October with acceptance notices ONLY.
+All poets who submit within the guideline submission dates will be contacted in the week of 29 October with acceptance notices ONLY.
 If you are not contacted, this means regrettably that your poetry was not selected.

 - Published poems, selected from submissions, will be paid at $80 flat rate per poem.

-- APJ in 2017 is introducing a submissions policy, with its new co-editor model, where the guest editors can organise submission for up to 10 poets to that volume.
+- APJ in 2017 introduced a submissions policy, with its new guest editor model, where the guest editor/s can organise submission for approx. ten poets for each volume.

 - All poems submitted must have been previously unpublished and not currently submitted elsewhere.